 As per the general accounting principle, any asset that has a life of longer than one year is considered as capital asset.

 Here are example of fixed assets or capital expenditure

 Capital expenditures are charged as expenses gradually over the useful life of the fixed assets purchases via depreciation.

-Every large companies has their own capex plan.
-If internal fund is not sufficient, then companies use debt financing or equity financing to fund this type of large purchases.
+Every large company has their own capex plan.
+If an internal fund is not sufficient, then companies use debt financing or equity financing to fund this type of large purchases.

-The main purpose of capital expenditure is to expand company’s ability to generate earnings.
+The main purpose of capital expenditure is to expand a company’s ability to generate earnings.

-Please note, revenue expenses does not increase the efficiency of the firm for long term.
+Please note, revenue expenses do not increase the efficiency of the firm for the long term.
 These expenses are recorded in the books of accounts based on the matching principle.

 Here are example of revenue expenditures;

 - Salaries and wages